Guide to How to Wipe a Mac or Macbook Clean

 If you have an Intel-based Mac, you will see Processor, followed by the name of an Intel processor.

-Okay, so now that you know your operating system, processing chip, and drive type, we can get to the actual how-to of how to wipe your Mac.
+Okay, so now that you know your operating system and processing chip, we can get to the actual how-to of how to wipe your Mac.
 The steps will be slightly different based on each of the above variables.
 Let’s dig in.

-Assuming you’re rocking a recent macOS update, then you’re going to wipe your Mac using the Erase All Content and Settings function.
+If you have macOS Monterey or later with an Apple chip, then you’re going to wipe your Mac using the Erase All Content and Settings function.
 (You might also see this called the Erase Assistant in Apple’s Help articles.)
-This will delete all your data, iCloud and Apple logins, Apple wallet information, Bluetooth pairings, fingerprint sensor profiles, and Find My Mac settings, as well as resetting your Mac to factory settings.
+This will delete all your data, including iCloud and Apple logins, Apple wallet information, Bluetooth pairings, fingerprint sensor profiles, and Find My Mac settings, as well as resetting your Mac to factory settings.
 Here’s how you find it.

 1. Select the Apple menu.